 Trading in stocks, bonds, and other equities is considered to be one of the best long-term investment strategies.
 However, for many people, the prospect of dealing with a traditional brokerage and making investment decisions can be daunting.

-Fortunately, With the rapid development of fintech, there are a number of online or app-based investing platforms that aim to simplify investing.
+Fortunately, With the rapid development of fintech, several online or app-based investing platforms aim to simplify investing.
 Betterment is one of the most well-regarded platforms, so here we’ll delve into this platform in more detail, and we’ll also cover Betterment alternatives in case you’re looking for options.

 The Betterment Basics

 Betterment has been operating since 2008 and has become known by many as the best robo advisor.
 In fact, it was the first automated online investment platform.
 While in the intervening years, many companies have launched a robo advisor, Betterment continues to remain on the cutting edge.

 Betterment is the largest independent robo advisor platform, with over $16 billion in assets managed by the platform.
 There are several Betterment account options, including traditional IRAs, Roth IRAs, and SEP IRAs, in addition to taxable individual and joint brokerage accounts.

 This is a great choice for those who want to invest towards a big goal, such as a college fund, retirement, or a down payment on a home.
 The platform algorithms match your specific goals and risk tolerance to diversified portfolios of low costs mutual funds and ETFs.